MadGhorban/First-respo-1/README.md

 ### My first repository is awesome!

-I'm [BalaQan] and this is my first GitHub repository.
+ My name is [BalaQan] and this is my first repository on Github.

 If you can see this file on my project, it's because I'm learning Github.